 Source: DC Networks.
-The table adheres to the Data Suppression policy (DS) Definition of DS is provided in the terms and definition section at the end of the report
+The table adheres to the Data Suppression policy (DS).
+Definition of DS is provided in the terms and definition section at the end of the report

-MPD*- Was not funded in FY20.
-The cohort is designed is mimic a two-year associates degree.
-Participants enrolled in MPD may complete earlier based on their experience and earned college credits.
-DOES will continue to track outcomes of those participants that complete training and enters employment for up to 12 months after exit from program.
-This section provides information requested in section (a) of D.C.
-Official Code §32-771, which shall include the following outcome measures for job training or adult education participants delineated by job training program and vendor:
+Note: MPD was not funded in FY20.
+The cohort is designed to mimic a two-year associate degree.
+Participants enrolled in MPD may complete the program earlier based on their experience and earned college credits.
+DOES will continue to track the outcomes of those participants who complete training and enter employment for up to 12 months after exit from the program.

-New Program Enrollment

-Continued Program Participation (from previous reporting period)

-Activity Completion

-Program Exit

 Transitional Employment Program (TEP) – “Project Empowerment”

 Program Service Level Details (Please see terms and definitions for a detailed description)